Nick Fortes Player Props: Marlins vs. Angels

-After batting .222 with a home run, a walk and two RBI in his past 10 games, Nick Fortes and the Miami Marlins face the Los Angeles Angels (who will start Reid Detmers) at 9:38 PM ET on Friday.
+On Sunday, Nick Fortes (coming off going 2-for-5 with an RBI) and the Miami Marlins face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:07 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rockies.
+In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Angels.

 Nick Fortes Game Info & Props vs. the Angels